 For each breath of rebirth ushers in closer to the final flicker.
 The sun who loves the moon dies everyday to allow her to breathe.
 That sun is not a single light, but all lights within their children.
-It was to be a gift, flames that lick at the flesh and yet these were harbored in a light of shadows.
+It was to be a gift, flames that embrace the flesh unharmed and yet these were harbored in a light of shadows.
 Now comes the end of the Unbearable Stagnant Time and the awakening of Black Sun.

 --Missing from the Book of the Moon

 This was their last stronghold, the place of their final defense.
 There was no where to run, no where to hide; not where she could not find them.
 It was a genocide, the massacre of the Hunter’s Association.
 Every man, and woman no matter how young or old; little or big who could lift an Anti-Vampire Weapon was murdered in cold blood.
 The first to fall was the Association President: Marcus Jensin.
 Of all slain by her hand his was by far the cruelest and most dragged out.
 With his death she had sent a message to all who followed his lead: they were next.

 The time of the Association was over, their part in humanity’s history had reached its end.
 It was not only members of the Association, but even their families down to the last child were killed--this was to ensure none would begin the cycle of hate again.
 One by one she laid siege and ruin to skyscrapers; offices; every headquarters, side branch, wherever the Association stood she destroyed.
 There was no hope, not for victory, not for their lives; their future was as grim as the smile on her mask.
 They were held up in New York City, center of the city, to their misfortune.
 They were protected by no one, the city was evacuated; the National Guard would not come; police enclosed the perimeter of the building, but it was well-known they would not dare involve themselves when she came.